thepirat000/Audit.NET/README.md

 #### Lazy Factory data provider

-You can set the global data provider as a **lazy factory method** invoked until it is first used.
+You can set the global data provider using a deferred instantiation technique, with a **lazy factory method** that will be called upon its initial utilization.
-For example, when you require resolving dependencies from the DI container to instantiate the data provider:
+For instance, in situations where dependency resolution is necessitated but not immediately accessible during initialization:

 ```c#
 Audit.Core.Configuration.Setup()